 Unfortunately this is not always the case; often results returned by search engines aren't relevant or don't offer full-text options.

 Learning to use the TMC Library and its resources will ensure that you get quality results that are relevant to your research.

-Our friendly reference librarians can help you with general information (such as locating full-text articles) or in-depth research questions (like how to use research databses).
+Our friendly reference librarians can help you with general information (such as locating full-text articles) or in-depth research questions (like how to use research databases).
 Stop by the Reference Desk for one-on-one help.
-You may also call or send us an email!
+You may also call, email, or chat us!

 This library guide is designed to serve as a starting point to learning the basics (and essentials) of information literacy (IL).

 Information literacy, as defined by ACRL, is "a set of abilities requiring individuals to recognize when information is needed and have the ability to locate, evaluate, and use effectively the needed information".

 A variety of topics can be covered under the umbrella of information literacy.

 Creative Commons image courtesy of danahlongley via Flickr